Communication-Efficient Triangle Counting under Local Differential Privacy: Preliminaries

 {\textbf{Communication-Efficiency.}} A prominent concern when performing local computations is that the computing power of individual users is often limited.
 Of particular concern to our private estimators, and a bottleneck of previous work in locally private triangle counting~\cite{Imola_USENIX21}, is the communication overhead between users and the server.
 This communication takes the form of users \emph{downloading} any necessary data required to compute their local randomizers and \emph{uploading} the output of their local randomizers.
 We distinguish the two quantities because often downloading is cheaper than uploading.

 Consider a $\tau$-round protocol, where $\tau \in \nats$.
 At round $j \in [\tau]$, user $v_i$ applies a local randomizer $\calR_i^j(M_i^j)$ to her neighbor list $\bma_i$, where $M_i^j$ is a message sent from the server to user $v_i$ during round $j$.
-We define the \emph{download cost} to be the number of bits required to describe $M_i^j$, and the \emph{upload cost} to be the number of bits required to describe $\calR_i^j(M_i^j)(\bma_i)$, which is what is released by user $v_i$ during the round.
+We define the \emph{download cost} as the number of bits required to describe $M_i^j$ and the \emph{upload cost} as the number of bits required to describe $\calR_i^j(M_i^j)(\bma_i)$.
 Over all rounds and all users, we evaluate the \textit{maximum per-user download/upload cost}, which is given by:

 The above expectations go over the probability distributions of computing the local randomizers and any post-processing done by the server.
 We evaluate the maximum of the expected download/upload cost over users.